Best Whiteboard For Online Tutors

 Another way to add images is to use the snipping tool.
 This is great for taking a screen shot of anything and then pasting it onto your page.
 On a Mac, click 'Shift + cmd + ctrl + 4' and drag your cursor over the area of your screen you want to copy.
 Click cmd + V to paste onto the page.
 BitPaper's guide recommends Windows users download the Windows 10 Creator update and then use Shift + Windows key + S to take a snap shot followed by Ctrl + V to paste onto the page.

 Don't be that person who desperately searches for the right button to click to change the colour of the pen tool!
 It's painful to watch and will quickly annoy your students.
-Instead learn the Hotkeys and teach online like a pro.
-Hotkeys make using BitPaper much faster.
-For example, instead of clicking on each tool you want to use, numbers 1-6 on your keyboard will change the tools for you.
-Here's a full list of the Hotkeys but you can find this list when you're using BitPaper at any time by pressing M (that's right, another Hotkey!)
+Instead, learn the BitPaper Shortcuts and teach online like a pro.
+Shortcuts are keys that you press on your keyboard to make using BitPaper much faster.
+For example, instead of moving your cursor and clicking on each tool you want to use, numbers 1-6 on your keyboard will instantly change the tools for you.
+Here's a full list of the Shortcuts but you can find this list when you're using BitPaper at any time by pressing K (that's right, another Hotkey!)

 Export to PDF